-Form 10-K

-7 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended April 30, 2009

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 0 For the transition period from

-Commission File Number 001-33417

-OPT OCEAN POWER TECHNOLOGIES, INC.

-Delaware (State or other jurisdiction of ncorporation or organization)

-22-2535818 (I.R.S.
-Employer

-1590 REED ROAD PENNINGTON, NJ 08534

-Registrant's telephone number, including area code: (609) 730-0400

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class

-Name of Exchange on Which Registered

-Common Stock, par value \$0.001

-The Nasdaq Global Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes o No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o No 🗵

-Accelerated filer ☑
+Forms 10 V

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No o
+rorm 1 U-K \checkmark ANNUAL REPORT PURSUANT TO S OF THE SECURITIES EXCHANGE A CT OF 1934 For the fiscal year ended April 30, 2010 or TRANSITION REPORT PURSUANT , , OF THE SECURITIES EXCHANGE A CT OF 1934 For the transition period from to • Commission File Number 001-33417 OCEAN POWER TO CCHNOLOGIES, INC. Delaware 22-2535818 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) PENNINGTO ED ROAD ON, NJ 08534 ve offices, including zip code) Registrant's telephone number, in cluding area code: (609) 730-0400 Securities registered pursuan nt to Section 12(b) of the Act: Title of Each Class Name of Exchange on Which Registered Common Stock, par value \$0.001 The Nasdaq Global Market nt to Section 12(g) of the Act: one Indicate Act.
+Yes · vn seasoned issuer, as defined in Rule 405 of the Securities Indicate Act.
+Yes to file reports pursuant to Section 13 or Section 15(d) of the Indica te by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities · horter period that the registrant was required to file such reports), and n subject to such filing requirements for the past 90 da Indica to by check mark whether the registrent has submitted electronically and posted on its corporate Web site if any every

 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes o
+Yes \Box

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. 🗵
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a smaller reporting company.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):